ohtap/ohtap/README.md

 * Separate speakers.
 For now, I just put it all into the `<div2>`.
 * Add in the images and other artifacts.
 For now, I just have empty pages.

+## Miscellaneous Scripts

+### Helping to categorize occupations.

+The script `miscellaneous_scripts/output_top_occupations.py` reads in `metadata.csv` (in the same folder) and outputs the top occupations listed under `Past Occupations` and `Current Occupation` in our metadata spreadsheet.
+This is to help categorize them under job categories.
+It outputs an `occupations.csv` file that lists all of the occupations by how often they appear.